dmrom7/geogbrowns/content/event/2022-01-19-Feminist series/index.md

 ---
 title: Feminist Theories for Contemporary Times
 event: Part of the Feminist Perspectives webinar series 2022 collection by South West Doctoral Training Partnership
-summary: This blak tie event is a traditional social of geography postgraduates.
+summary: "This blak tie event is a traditional social of geography postgraduates.
 This year it takes place in 'We the Curious' on Friday 28th January.
 Tickets are £40 and includes dinner amd drinks.
-All staff an students are welcomed.
+All staff an students are welcomed."

 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2022-01-28T16:00:00Z"
-date_end: "2022-01-28T00:00:00Z"
+date_end: "2022-01-29T00:00:00Z"
 all_day: false

 publishDate: "2022-01-05T00:00:00Z"